rcghpge/version-cv/README.md

 jupyter lab
 ```

-Run Jupyter notebooks `basemodel.ipynb` or `mathwriting.ipynb` from the `notebooks/` folder.
+Run Jupyter notebooks `basemodel.ipynb` or `mathwriting.ipynb` from the `notebooks/` folder for exploratory workflows.

-These provide experiments and visualizations for ongoing development.

 ---